(previously : Asopia mauritialis)

 Indian Insect Life: a Manual of the Insects of the Plains, 1909, Plate LII, Fig. 5,

 image courtesy of Biodiversity Heritage Library, digitized by NCSU Libraries.

 This caterpillar has been found feeding on the food and larvae in the nests of various wasps in the family VESPIDAE, including

-The adult moth is dark brown.
+The adult moth is red or dark brown.
 The wings each have a yellow margin, and there is also two sometimes vague yellow lines across each wing.
 The wingspan is about 2 cms.
 Its natural posture has the wings open but pushed downward, and the abdomen curled up.

 The species has been found in Africa and Asia, including

 and in Australia in